Fan drawing by user Gaugex from Deviant Art.

 First and foremost every hero needs a memorable villain.
-However in other mediums having a rogues gallery can actually be quite detrimental.
+However in other mediums having a full blown rogues gallery can actually be quite detrimental.

 This is why Sherlock Holmes’ two most famous villains, Moriarty and Irene Adler were only used fleetingly in the original Sherlock Holmes series by Sir Arthur Conan Doyle, with Moriarty being in a grand total of two Doyle stories, and Irene Adler only being in one.

-Similarly in a film series, there is obviously only a limited amount of time to tell the stories you want, so again there isn’t really space to bring a villain back unless you need too.
+Similarly in a film series there is only a limited amount of time to tell the stories you want, so again there isn’t really space to bring a villain back unless you need too.

 In comic books however the story goes on for decades with no end in sight (if its a big character like Batman, Superman, Spider-Man, Wonder Woman or even Dan Dare.)

 Added to that they often churn out stories on a far more regular basis.
 In some instances such as with the Eagle or the old Batman newspaper strips there could be a new story every week!